luawax/.github/profile/README.md

 * A single Luarock;
 * Extends the Lua standard library;
-* Have minimal dependencies (almost the same C libraries of Lua itself);
+* Has minimal dependencies, basically present in any POSIX compliant system;
 * Serve to support the most common development tasks;

 Example of targetet tasks: